NumEconCopenhagen/projects-2019-nx31/examproject/README.md

-# Examproject
+# Exam project

-#### Created by: XHT111 and NVC347
+#### Created by: nx31

-The examproject contains a Jupyter Notebook, examproject.ipynb
+This exam project contains a Jupyter Notebook, examproject.ipynb

-## WE DO NOT USE THE FOLDER examproject, but did not wan't to delete it.
+This notebook contains our answers for the exam questions.

+The following 3 problems have been solved

+1. Human capital accumulation
+2. AS-AD model - We have not solved question 2.6
+3. Exchange economy

 Requirements:
 Just make sure you have internet connetion :)

-Best regards, NX31.
+Best regards, nx31.

 PS.
 Happy coding friend !